DiagrammerGPT: Generating Open-Domain, Open-Platform Diagrams via LLM Planning: Introduction

 In the second stage, diagram generation (\cref{subsec:stage2_method}), we introduce \generator{}, a layout-guided diagram generation module, to generate diagrams based on \plan{}s, then explicitly render text labels, ensuring their readability.
-We implement \generator{} based on GLIGEN~\cite{li2023gligen} architecture, which adds gated self-attention layers to the \sdonefour{}~\cite{stablediffusion} model.
-While the original GLIGEN model is only trained on natural images and take only objects for layout grounding for objects, \generator{} is more specialized in the diagram domain, by being trained on our new \dataset{} diagram dataset (see the following paragraph and \cref{subsec:dataset_collection} for more details) and taking the text labels and arrows as additional layout grounding inputs.
-As the recent state-of-the-art diffusion models still struggle in rendering accurate text in images~\cite{liu-etal-2023-character,Chen2023TextDiffuserDM,Cho2023VPT2I}, we explicitly render text labels on top of the generated diagrams to ensure they are readable.
-Compared to the previous T2I baselines (\eg{}, Stable Diffusion), our diagram generation stage allows more accurate object layouts and relationships between the objects (\eg{}, arrows/lines), as well as, clearer text labels during diagram generation.
+We implement \generator{} based on GLIGEN~\citep{li2023gligen} architecture, which adds gated self-attention layers to the \sdonefour{}~\citep{stablediffusion} model.
+While the original GLIGEN model is only trained on natural images and take only objects for layout grounding, \generator{} is more specialized in the diagram domain, by being trained on our new \dataset{} diagram dataset (see the following paragraph and \cref{subsec:dataset_collection} for more details) and taking the text labels and arrows as additional layout grounding inputs.
+As the SOTA diffusion models still struggle in rendering text~\citep{liu-etal-2023-character,Chen2023TextDiffuserDM,Cho2023VPT2I}, we explicitly render text labels on top of the generated diagrams to ensure they are readable.
+Compared to the T2I baselines, our diagram generation stage allows more accurate object layouts and relationships between the objects (\eg{}, arrows/lines), and clear text labels.

-Since diagram datasets with detailed annotations are limited (\eg{}, the AI2D~\cite{AI2D} dataset usually describes diagrams in 1-2 words and does not provide object descriptions), we construct \textbf{\dataset{}}, a new dataset for the text-to-diagram generation task built on top of the AI2D dataset (\cref{subsec:dataset_collection}).
-To fill in the missing information, we employ LLaVA 1.5~\cite{liu2023improvedLLava}, a state-of-the-art multimodal language model, to generate a detailed caption for each diagram and to generate object descriptions for each bounding box in a diagram.
-We also provide a manually annotated subset of diagrams to ensure high-quality in-context examples for LLMs and accurate evaluation.
+Since there are no diagram datasets with detailed captions and fine-grained layout annotations, we construct \textbf{\dataset{}}, a new dataset for the text-to-diagram generation task built on top of the AI2D~\citep{AI2D} dataset (\cref{subsec:dataset_collection}).
+We employ LLaVA 1.5~\citep{liu2023improvedLLava}, a SOTA multimodal LLM, to create annotations of captions and object descriptions on AI2D diagrams.